Black Rock, Ocean Road, Palm Beach

 A rock relief carving funded by the Midget Farrelly Recognition Committee and supported by his family.

-Midget Farrelly was the first Australian to win a major international surfing title, the 1962 Makaha International Surfing Championships, the unofficial world surfing championship of the day.
+Midget Farrelly was the first Australian man to win a major international surfing title, the 1962 Makaha International Surfing Championships, the unofficial world surfing championship of the day.
 In 1964 he won the inaugural World Surfing Championship at Manly Beach in Sydney in the men’s division, alongside Phyllis O’Donnell who won the women’s title.

 In 1961, Midget Farrelly became the first president of Australia’s oldest surfboard riders club, Dee Why Surfing Fraternity, which still operates under the same name today.
 He presented a ten-part television series about surfing in Australia, The Midget Farrelly Surf Show, for the ABC in 1967.
 He was inducted